andradehenrique/dokploy-mcp/README.md

 - **Legacy MCP clients** → Use `/sse` and `/messages` endpoints
 - **Custom integrations** → Choose the appropriate protocol for your needs

-For detailed transport mode documentation and client examples, see [TRANSPORT_MODES.md](./TRANSPORT_MODES.md).
+For detailed transport mode documentation and client examples, refer to the configuration examples above.

 ## 📚 Available Tools